Coil stamp: In the United States

 In the United States, vending machine companies began to experiment with the automated dispensing of stamps.
 Early efforts to break sheets into strips manually did not work well, since they were prone to tearing and jamming, and soon the companies began to request imperforate sheets from the post office, cutting those into strips and punching holes of various shapes between each stamp.
 A variety of these "private coils" is known, some quite rare.

 The first US government-produced coils appeared in 1908, produced by pasting together enough imperforate sheets to make rolls of 500 or 1,000 stamps, cutting them into strips and perforating between.
+1. According to the Scott catalogue of US stamps the first coil stamps were issued in 1895 as part of the first bureau issue.
 The 1-cent, 2-cent and 5-cent values in the Series of 1902 (Second Bureau Issue) were produced in coil versions, but relatively few copies exist because in late 1908 the series was superseded by the Washington-Franklin Issues.
 As a result, all Second Bureau coils are quite rare.
 Even the most common, the horizontal 2-cent coil, can fetch as much as US$2000, while the much rarer, the 1-cent vertical coil, brought $130,000 at an auction in 2009, and the even rarer 2-cent vertical coil (only eight copies are known) would surely sell for considerably more, should one become available.

 Later a rotary press was adopted, which eliminated the pasting stage.
 The cylindrical plate used on a rotary press has a seam where ink tends to accumulate, resulting in joint line pairs.